'Jay' Joseph Carlton Moran, Jr.

 Management & General IT:

-Management of directors, managers, and individual contributors; $xxM OpEx & $xxM CapEx budget planning and adherence; large-scale project and program management; business process analysis and application of technology solutions; ITIL management methodologies; incident response; threat and risk management; security policy creation and enforcement; internal and external audit compliance including SOX, GLB Act, HIPPA, and PCI
+All pre- and post-close technology aspects of mergers, acquisitions, and divestitures; management of directors, managers, and individual contributors; $34M OpEx & $21M CapEx budget planning and adherence; large-scale technical project and program management; business process analysis and application of technology solutions; ITIL management methodologies; incident response; threat and risk management; security policy creation and enforcement; internal and external audit compliance including SOX, PCI, GLB Act, and HIPAA

-Packet level network analysis with tools (Wireshark, Sniffer, Shomiti Surveyor, etc.), NetFlow, RMON, various SNMP packages, network documentation methodologies and tools (OmniGraffle, Visio, NetDraw, Visionael, etc.), Snort (and Dragon in the day) network intrusion detection/prevention systems (IDS/IPS), network penetration and vulnerability testing tools (nmap, nessus, Foundstone, etc.)
+Packet-level network analysis (Wireshark, Sniffer, Shomiti Surveyor, etc.), NetFlow, RMON, various SNMP packages, Snort (and Dragon in the day) network intrusion detection/prevention systems (IDS/IPS), network penetration and vulnerability testing tools (nmap, nessus, Foundstone, etc.)

 Operating System and Hardware Vendor Knowledge: